sanjeetj/ndd/README.md

 ndd.getError("404");
 ndd.getLabel("login.screen.id");
 ```
-will return and error "Access Denied!" and a label "Enter User ID" in English if BUILD_ENV is set to "en".
+will return and error "Access Denied!" and a label "Enter User ID" in English if BUILD_LOCALE is set to "en".

 ####ndd for storing database queries
 One last feature supported by ndd is to store database queries.
 This is really just a wrapper function for better code readability.
 You can store your database quries grouped by module name and then use ndd helper method ```ndd.getQuery(module,queryId)``` to fetch the query text.